-Writing Fiction: A Narrative Guide to Craft - A review
+Writing Fiction: A Narrative Guide to Craft (sixth edition)

 Longman Publishers